 Telangiectasias are small, widened blood vessels on the skin.
-They are usually meaningless, but may be associated with several diseases.
+They are usually harmless, but may be associated with several diseases.

-Telangiectasias may develop anywhere within the body but can be easily seen in the skin, mucous membranes, and whites of the eyes.
+Telangiectasias may develop anywhere within the body.
+But they are most easily seen on the skin, mucous membranes, and whites of the eyes.
 Usually, they do not cause symptoms.
-However, some telangiectasias bleed and cause significant problems.
-Telangiectasias may also occur in the brain and cause major problems from bleeding.
+Some telangiectasias bleed and cause significant problems.
+Telangiectasias may also occur in the brain or intestines and cause major problems from bleeding.

 Causes may include:

 - Rosacea (skin problem that causes the face to turn red)

 - Sun exposure

 - Overuse of steroid creams